‘Aquaman’ makes a big splash to top N. American box office | Malay Mail

-LOS ANGELES, Dec 24 — New Warner Bros release Aquaman made the biggest waves in North American theatres over the weekend with US$67.4 million (RM281.8 million) in ticket sales, industry tracker Exhibitor Relations estimated yesterday.
+LOS ANGELES, Dec 27 — New Warner Bros. release Aquaman made the biggest waves in North American theaters over the weekend with US$67.4 million (RM281.4 million) in ticket sales, industry tracker Exhibitor Relations said yesterday.

-That put it well ahead of two other new holiday-timed releases, as Disney’s Mary Poppins Returns took in US$22.2 million for the three-day weekend, flying slightly higher than Paramount’s Bumblebee at US$21 million.
+That put it well ahead of two other new holiday-timed releases, as Disney’s Mary Poppins Returns took in US$23.5 million for the three-day weekend, flying slightly higher than Paramount’s Bumblebee at US$21.7 million.

-Together, the three helped boost the year’s domestic box-office revenue toward a record US$11.8 billion, Hollywood Reporter said.

 Aquaman stars Jason Momoa in a title role infused with new swagger by director James Wan, with Variety calling Momoa’s Aquaman “a bare-chested Hawaiian super-stud with long, shaggy surfer hair and all-over tribal tattoos.”